darcyabjones/gi-to-tax/README.md

 Takes a group of genbank identifiers (gi's) and finds a full taxonomic path for it from NCBI's taxonomy database.
 To make the most of UNIX pipes and avoid rerunning the time consuming steps, gi-to-tax is split into two parts: gi2tax and tax2format. gi2tax constructs an SQLite table containing all names and nodes of taxomonic ids, then Searches through gis to find taxonomic identifiers (using indexing where appropriate) and a recursive function to find the full taxonomic lineage, with output as a [line delimited JSON file](http://jsonlines.org/). tax2format takes the JSON output of gi2tax and can produce output in other convenient formats such as [tsv](https://en.wikipedia.org/wiki/Tab-separated_values), [csv](https://en.wikipedia.org/wiki/Comma-separated_values), [newick tree](https://en.wikipedia.org/wiki/Newick_format), or [phyloXML tree](http://www.phyloxml.org/).
+An additional program, tax2sap, is like tax2format but specifically for [SAP](https://github.com/kaspermunch/sap).
+Tax2sap outputs lines that are to be used as the sequence headers of a custom SAP database fasta file.

 Setup